- Take Action

 2020 Gender Diversity Index

-Women gained 90 board seats in 2014, which compares to 72 board seats gained in the same companies in 2013.
-This is net of those companies losing a female board member.
+Women Gain 75 Board Seats: Women gained 75 board seats in 2015, compared to 52 board seats in those companies in 2014.
+This is the net of companies losing a female board member.

-Almost 80% of the companies that dropped off this year's Fortune 1000 Index were in the "T" or "Z" categories.
-Of the 26 net inactive companies, 8 are Zero "Z" Companies and 14 are Token "T" Companies.
-We think this is significant.
-Research has demonstrated that companies with women on boards are more profitable.
+Companies Lacking Gender Diversity Drop Off Index: Over 55% of the companies that became inactive in this year’s Index were in the Token “T” Company or Zero “Z” Company categories.
+Of the 29 newly inactive companies, seven are Zero "Z" Companies and nine are Token "T" Companies.
 While we cannot speak to causality, there is clearly a correlation between fewer women directors and failure to maintain a presence on the Index.